ElektraInitiative/PermaplanT/doc/tests/README.md

 System testing will include end-to-end testing of the application to ensure overall functionality and user experience.
 This will include testing of all features, navigation, and error handling.

-- System tests must be protocolled and errors must be categorized by level and priority.
 - Test scenarios must be derived from functional requirements and use cases.
 - Testers must perform End-to-End testing of the software, including all user workflows and system integrations.
 - Exploratory testing techniques must be utilized to uncover potential issues and edge cases.